-- Hit, punch, slap, kick, push, hurt you or your children, or threaten to do so? - Force you to have sex or perform sexual acts when you don't want to? - Insult or humiliate you, yell at you, or threaten to have you deported? - Prevent you from calling the police or leaving the house?
+- Hit, punch, slap, kick, push, hurt you or your children, or threaten to do so? - Force you to have sex or perform sexual acts when you don't want to? - Insult or humiliate you, yell at you, or threaten to have you deported? - Control your documents or movements, or use shame and intimidation against you? - Prevent you from calling the police or leaving the house?